How to: Vinyasa

 Urdhva Mukha Svanasana

-From Chaturanga, inhale as you straighten the arms, flip the toes under, and drop the hips down toward the ground.
-Draw the shoulders back and down away from your ears while you press down through the tops of your toes, knees and thighs lifting away from the mat.
-Gaze can come up slightly if it is comfortable on the neck.
+From Chaturanga, inhale as you straighten your arms, flip your toes under, and allow your hips to drop down towards the ground.
+Draw your shoulders back and down away from your ears while you press down through the tops of your toes, knees and thighs lift up away from the mat.
+Gaze up slightly if it is comfortable on your neck.